Fast gradient-free optimization of excitations in variational quantum eigensolvers: Abstract

 \section{Abstract}

-We introduce ExcitationSolve, a fast globally-informed gradient-free optimizer for physically-motivated ansätze constructed of excitation operators, a common choice in variational quantum eigensolvers.
-ExcitationSolve extends quantum-aware and hyperparameter-free optimizers such as Rotosolve, from parameterized unitaries with generators $G$ of the form $G^2=I$, e.g., rotations, to the more general class of $G^3=G$ exhibited by the physically-inspired excitation operators such as in the unitary coupled cluster approach.
+Finding molecular ground states and energies with variational quantum eigensolvers is central to chemistry applications on quantum computers.
+Physically motivated ansätze based on excitation operators respect physical symmetries, but existing quantum-aware optimizers, such as Rotosolve, have been limited to simpler operator types.
+To fill this gap, we introduce ExcitationSolve, a fast quantum-aware optimizer that is globally-informed, gradient-free, and hyperparameter-free.
+ExcitationSolve extends these optimizers to parameterized unitaries with generators $G$ of the form $G^3=G$ exhibited by excitation operators in approaches such as unitary coupled cluster.
 ExcitationSolve determines the global optimum along each variational parameter using the same quantum resources that gradient-based optimizers require for one update step.
-We provide optimization strategies for both fixed and adaptive variational ansätze, as well as a multi-parameter generalization for the simultaneous selection and optimization of multiple excitation operators.
-We demonstrate the utility of ExcitationSolve on molecular ground state energy calculations, thereby outperforming state-of-the-art optimizers commonly employed in variational quantum algorithms.
-Across all tested molecules in equilibrium geometry, ExcitationSolve remarkably reaches chemical accuracy in a single parameter sweep in a fixed ansatz.
-In addition, ExcitationSolve achieves adaptive ansätze consisting of fewer operators than in the gradient-based adaptive approach.
-Finally, ExcitationSolve shows robustness against substantial noise in real quantum hardware, retaining an advantage over other optimizers.
+We provide optimization strategies for both fixed and adaptive variational ansätze, along with generalizations for simultaneously selecting and optimizing multiple excitations.
+On molecular ground state energy benchmarks, ExcitationSolve outperforms state-of-the-art optimizers by converging faster, achieving chemical accuracy for equilibrium geometries in a single parameter sweep, yielding shallower adaptive ansätze and remaining robust to real hardware noise.
+By uniting physical insight with efficient optimization, ExcitationSolve paves the way for scalable quantum chemistry calculations.

 \onehalfspacing